stanford-rc/www.sherlock.stanford.edu/src/docs/software/overview.md

-We strongly encourage users to build custom and field- or domain-specific software themselves, and install it in their own [personal or group shared directories](../storage).
+We strongly encourage users to build custom and field- or domain-specific software themselves, and install it in their own [personal or group shared directories][url_storage].
 That way, they can share the software installations with the rest of the users in their group, if necessary.

 Users may even maintain and publish their own [local module